-Elise Chassis Corrosion.
+Elise Chassis Corrosion and Repair

 We look after many hundreds of Elise's and their derivatives, over the past few years we have noticed a powdery deposit associated with aluminium oxide corrosion around the front upper wishbone mounting point which understandably has given us some cause for concern.